sbommaganty/Fitness/README.md

-## Welcome to the Fitness Website 🏋️
+## Welcome to the Fitness website 🏋️

 **Link to the website** : https://main.d2rnxvjjtumnwv.amplifyapp.com/